mnogu/gatling-mqtt/README.md

 See the document of [mqtt-client](https://github.com/fusesource/mqtt-client) for the description of these options.
 For example, the `host` option corresponds `setHost()` method in mqtt-client.
-That is, you can obtain an option name in this library by removing `set` from a method name in mqtt-client and then making the first character lowercase.
+That is, you can obtain an option name in this plugin by removing `set` from a method name in mqtt-client and then making the first character lowercase.